claritylab/lucida/lucida/speechrecognition/kaldi_asr/README.md

 $ make
 ```

 Note: This may take a while.
-Thus, once it is done, there is no need to come back and re-compile.
+Thus, only do this once.
+For example, if Kaldi is already compiled by `../../../Makefile`, please do not re-build.

 Navigate back to `kaldi_asr` to build the server: